llastowka-usgs/hazdev-gis/documentation.md

 For more information about the project itself please visit: http://earthquake.usgs.gov/data/shakemap/ <br>

 30 Day Significant Earthquake ShakeMap Feed: http://earthquake.usgs.gov/arcgis/rest/services/eq/sm_ShakeMap30DaySignificant/MapServer <br>
 This service contains ShakeMap station, mi, pga, pgv, psa03, psa10, and psa30 data.
-It is updated every 15 minutes with significant earthquake events from around the world. <br><br><br>
+It is updated every 15 minutes with significant earthquake events from around the world. <br><br>
 GIS Service for the **Earthquake Catalog**<br>

 Earthquake Catalog Feed: http://earthquake.usgs.gov/arcgis/rest/services/eq/catalog_2015/MapServer <br>
 This service contains earthquake catalog data from 1900 - 2015.
-It is updated annually.<br><br><br>
+It is updated annually.<br><br>

+2012 LandScan Population Data Feed: http://earthquake.usgs.gov/arcgis/rest/services/eq/pager_landscan2012bin/MapServer <br>
+This service contains 2012 LandScan Population Data used in PAGER Project.
+The data is binned into 5 classes for display purposes.
+Complete data information can be found at: http://web.ornl.gov/sci/landscan/
+<br><br><br>

 ### Earthquake Hazards (*haz* folder)
 There are currently GIS services for 1 project within the earthquake team.
 This project is for the **Quaternary Faults of the United States**.<br> <br>